hackclub/hackclub/workshops/drum_pad/README.md

 To quickly break this down.
 We have a parent `<div>` tag that nests or holds all of our pads, and then we just pass letters from A to L to easily identify each pad and like I mentioned above, each pad will be given a box look, and that's why we are using `div` tags.

-Here's what your index.html file should look like right now:

 <details>

 <summary>Here's what your entire index.html file should look like so far:</summary>